fengshi96/ExactDiagPy/README.md

-# Honeycomb-ExactDiag using PRIMME: Python Realization
+# ExactDiag by PRIMME: Python Realization

 The main.py takes one argument in terminal: